joker-eph/githubmove/GitHubMove.rst

 Introduction
 ============

+..
+  TODO: Should be consistent wrt "sub-project" or "subproject".

+..
+  TODO: Should be consistent wrt capitlization of "git".  git's official documentation uses upper-case 'G', but most other people I've seen use lower-case.

 This is a proposal to move our current revision control system from our own hosted Subversion to GitHub.
 Below are the financial and technical arguments as to why we need such a move and how will people (and validation infrastructure) continue to work with a Git-based LLVM.

-There will be a survey pointing at this document when we'll know the community's reaction and, if we collectively decide to move, the time-frame.
+There will be a survey pointing at this document which we'll use to gague the community's reaction and, if we collectively decide to move, the time-frame.
 Be sure to make your view count.

-Essentially, the proposal is divided in the following parts:
+This proposal is divided into the following parts:

 * Outline of the reasons to move to Git and GitHub
 * Description on the options